Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Honcho; User Context Management for LLM Apps.md

 author: Courtland Leer & Vince Trost
 description: Introducing Honcho, an open-source user context management framework for LLM applications that enables personalized, user-first AI experiences at scale.
 ---
+> [!custom] WELCOME TO THE PLASTIC [[archive|ARCHIVE]]
+> This blog post has been archived because it's legacy content that's out-of-date or deprecated.
+We keep this content around so those interested can dig into the evolution of our projects & thinking.
+>
+> This is the [Honcho](https://honcho.dev) origin story--our first public announcement of the project.
+>
+> We first pitched it as "an open-source version of the OpenAI Assistants API" for managing AI app data on a per-user basis.
+The architecture described here has evolved into Honcho's current "[[Beyond the User-Assistant Paradigm; Introducing Peers|peer paradigm]]," which unifies users & AI agents as Peers & supports much more sophisticated memory, continual learning, & [[Memory as Reasoning|powerful reasoning]].
+>
+> But this post also captures Honcho's founding vision: that the "missing piece of the stack" was user context, that LLMs are uniquely suited to get to know users in ways traditional software couldn't, & that personalization would be table stakes for AI apps.
+>
+> If you want to understand where Honcho came from & why we built it, start here.
+>
+> Enjoy.

 ![[missing_piece.png]]
 *The missing piece of the stack*
 # TL;DR